Picture of by Claire Mangion

 Healing happens when your body no longer feels like it has to be on high alert all the time.

-Most people don’t realize anxiety isn’t just in your mind—it lives in your body.
+Most people don’t realise anxiety isn’t just in your mind, it lives in your body.
 Your nervous system plays a huge role.
-When you’re stuck in fight-or-flight mode, your body thinks it’s constantly in danger—even if your mind knows you’re safe.
+When you’re stuck in fight-or-flight mode, your body thinks it’s constantly in danger even if your mind knows you’re safe.

 To truly shift anxiety, your body needs to feel safe.